Skip to main content

 Kafka

 Kafka topics are a common streaming data input to Nussknacker and output from Nussknacker scenarios.
 This document provides details of Nussknacker's integration with Kafka clusters and Schema Registry and the overview of integration configuration.
-You can also check Step By Step Tutorials for detailed instructions how to configure integration to your chosen provider.
+If you use Nussknacker Cloud, you can also check Step By Step Tutorials for detailed instructions how to configure integration to your chosen provider.

 Once configured, the following components will be generated: